 100 Grand Fairways Drive, The Woodlands, TX 77381

 About the Speaker: Sarah T. Stewart joined UC Davis as a Professor in the Department of Earth and Planetary Sciences at UC Davis after eleven years as a Professor at Harvard University.
 A planetary scientist, she studies collisions in the solar system, and the formation and destruction of planets.
+Stewart's research group investigates the formation and evolution of planetary bodies.
+They tackle a broad range of problems in planetary science by focusing on understanding the feedbacks between physical processes and changes in material properties.
 Acclaimed for her new model for the origin of the Moon, she directs the Shock Compression Laboratory, which studies shock waves in planetary materials.
 She holds an AB in Astrophysics and Physics from Harvard and a Ph.D. in Planetary Science from the California Institute of Technology.
 She has won numerous awards and honors for her scholarship, including a MacArthur Fellowship, the Urey Prize for best young scientist from the American Astronomical Society’s Division for Planetary Sciences and a Presidential Early Career Award for Scientists and Engineers.

 In lieu of tickets, please participate in Give Day!